Sockeye salmon are Olympic athletes

 We, like many others, celebrate all salmon!
 There’s Salmonfest, Salmon Run, Salmon Days - and many Salmon Festivals.
 There are dozens of Salmon Facebook pages - even a Salmon Poetry page.
 There are beautiful Salmon Art prints for sale.
 There’s a Salmon Dance, a Happy Salmon Card Game and even a fun Pacific Salmon Song so you can learn all five salmon varieties with a catchy tune.

-But Sockeye Salmon - for taste, nutrition, stamina, prestige, distinction, status, prominence, cachet and outrageous great taste - sockeye salmon is simply the best!
+But Sockeye Salmon - for taste, nutrition, stamina, prestige, distinction, status, prominence, cachet and outrageous great taste - sockeye salmon are simply the best!